 Maximum amount: $3,000

 Subvention Grants can provide partial support toward expenses incurred in the publication of single-authored scholarly books and monographs, the recording of musical performances, and the installation of art exhibits.
 Other activities associated with the visual and performing arts may be eligible for subvention.
-Please contact Associate Dean Rex Wallace or Lynne Latham if you have questions.
+Please contact Lynne Latham if you have questions.

 All HFA tenured and tenure-track faculty members may apply.

-The College of Humanities and Fine Arts follows University practice and will not fund expenses for routine author activities, such as indexing, proofreading, purchasing copies, etc. In the AY 17-18 funding cycle, priority will be given to proposals from junior faculty members who are approaching their tenure decision year (TDY).
+The College of Humanities and Fine Arts follows University practice and will not fund expenses for routine author activities, such as indexing, proofreading, copy editing, purchasing copies, etc.

 Complete the Subvention Grant online application.

 In addition to routine applicant and descriptive information, you will need to upload a single PDF that includes the items listed below.
 N.B.
 You will need to prepare this document before you begin to fill out the online form.
 Your application must be completed in a single session.

 - A clear and concise description of the work for which you request funding and its role in your larger research agenda or creative plan.